 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Academic: A relevant HND or a foundation degree with 240 credits.
+Academic: A relevant HND or a foundation degree in the areas of Marketing Management, Business Management, Finance and Business, with 240 credits.

 If you are unsure if your previous qualification is suitable please contact us before completing an application, you can call us on 0121 604 1040 or email: firstname.lastname@example.org

 Academic: European and International qualifications studied in a relevant subject matter will also be considered applicants will need to have achieved 120 ECTS or equivalent (European Credit Transfer)